tinythings/bunkerbox/docs/config/project.md

 | `build.gradle*` / `settings.gradle*` / `gradlew` | `gradle *`, `./gradlew *` |
 | `pom.xml` | `mvn *` |
 | `meson.build` | `meson *`, `ninja *` |

+The table shows the entries generated in `relaxed` mode.
+In `paranoid` mode, the same detectors add exact-subcommand entries instead, for example `cargo build`, `cargo test`, `make build`, and `go vet`.

 If your project has both a `Cargo.toml` and a `Makefile`, both show up.
 Detection only runs when the list is empty — once you've added a command,